ofurtumi/ferdalag/README.md

 numbered badge — zooming in splits them.
 The scrubber under the map moves a day-by-day horizon: everything after the selected day grays out on the map and hides in the feed.

+## Deployment

+The site is fully static: `npm run build` → `dist/`.
+Hosting builds and deploys on every push to `main` — which means publishing a post is just a push, whether from a laptop or from the Android app.
+Note that pushes only touching `android/` also trigger a (harmless) site rebuild.

+Data files the site reads: posts in `src/content/posts/`, stats in `src/data/stats.json`, planned destinations in `src/data/targets.json`, map geometry in `src/data/iceland-map.json` (generated, committed).
+The app also commits a GPS trace to `src/data/route.json`, which the site does not render yet.